 How to Open Apps in Microsoft Surface

-When first installed, Windows 8 doesn’t bother to organize your Start screen.
+Your Surface’s Start screen doesn’t show much organization.
 Your apps appear in a haphazard mess that sprawls out of view beyond the screen’s right edge.
 As you slide your finger along the Start screen from right to left, the tiles move, bringing more into view.